What's a Prepaid Card?

 You can use the card just like a credit or debit card until you use up the balance.
 Many prepaid cards allow you to reload a balance, but others are one-time-use only.
 In any case, you pre-fund the card up front when you purchase it.

-Unlike a credit card, a prepaid card doesn’t provide you credit to pay for your purchases.
+, a prepaid card doesn’t provide you credit to pay for your purchases.
 Instead, you’ve purchased the card balance with your own cash.
 That means you won’t face interest charges or late fees.
-Unlike a debit card, the prepaid card does not automatically draw funds from your checking account.
+Unlike a debit card, the prepaid card doesn’t automatically draw funds from your checking account.
 Indeed, you don’t need to have a bank account at all.
 Unlike a one-time-use gift card, many prepaid cards are reloadable.
 There are several ways to reload your prepaid card:

 Once loaded, you can use the prepaid card to spend the balance for purchases or to withdraw cash from an ATM.
 That means you can use the card even if you don’t have a bank account.
 For most prepaid cards, you can’t spend beyond your balance, which means you won’t ever trigger overdraft fees.